 HW 2

-For any exercise where you’re writing code, insert a code chunk and make sure to label the chunk.
+For any exercise where you’re writing code, insert a code cell and make sure to label the cell.
 Use a short and informative label.
+If using a package other than tidyverse, load it on the code cell labeled load-packages on top of your Quarto document.
 For any exercise where you’re creating a plot, make sure to label all axes, legends, etc. and give it an informative title.
 For any exercise where you’re including a description and/or interpretation, use full sentences.
 Make a commit at least after finishing each exercise, or better yet, more frequently.
 Push your work regularly to GitHub.
 Once you’re done, inspect your GitHub repo to make sure you’ve pushed all of your changes.

 Question 1